Matthew R. Koerner

 Before proceeding, please note: If you are not a current client of Perkins Coie, please do not include any information in this e-mail that you or someone else considers to be of a confidential or secret nature.
 Perkins Coie has no duty to keep confidential any of the information you provide.
 Neither the transmission nor receipt of your information is considered a request for legal advice, securing or retaining a lawyer.
 An attorney-client relationship with Perkins Coie or any lawyer at Perkins Coie is not established until and unless Perkins Coie agrees to such a relationship as memorialized in a separate writing.

-Before joining the firm, Matt served as a judicial law clerk for a federal district judge and a court-of-appeals judge.
+Before joining the firm, Matt served as a law clerk for judges on the U.S. Court of Appeals and the U.S. District Court.
 In those roles, he assisted with cases before the U.S. Courts of Appeals for the Third, Eighth, Ninth, and Eleventh Circuits, as well as an original-jurisdiction matter before the Supreme Court of the United States.
-Matt maintains an active pro bono practice, including successfully defending a pro bono client in a recent matter before the Arizona Supreme Court.

 Education & Credentials